airshipit/shipyard/docs/source/client_user_guide.rst

 As noted in CLI documentation, Shipyard handles authentication by leveraging OpenStack's Keystone_ identity service.
-The CLI provides command line options to specify credentials, or extracts them from the envrionment.
-For the example started above, since the credentials are not specified, they would need to be set in the envrionment prior to invocation.
+The CLI provides command line options to specify credentials, or extracts them from the environment.
+For the example started above, since the credentials are not specified, they would need to be set in the environment prior to invocation.
 The credentials, regardless of source, are passed from the CLI software to the API Client software.

 ``Step 2: API Client secures an authentication token``::